AlejandroPqLz/nvidia-gpu-tensorflow/README.md

 ## :busts_in_silhouette: Contact

-Should you have any inquiries or require assistance, please do not hesitate to contact [Alejandro Pequeño Lizcano](pq.lz.alejandro@gmail.com).
+Should you have any inquiries or require assistance, please do not hesitate to open an issue.